yurymkomarov/terraform-aws-vpc-single-public/README.md

 The configuration for this scenario includes a virtual private cloud (VPC) with a single public subnet, and an internet gateway to enable communication over the internet.

-We recommend this configuration if you need to run a single-tier, public-facing web application, such as a blog or a simple website.

 ## Overview

 The following diagram shows the key components of the configuration for this module: